lpmdiaz/HyperGraphs.jl/README.md

 _Weak_ deletion only deletes incidences, whereas _strong_ deletion deletes any object incident on the object(s) being deleted; this means that e.g. weak vertex deletion removes any occurence of the given vertex in the hyperedges incident on that vertex but does not delete those hyperedges [[Chen2018]](#Chen2018), [[Rusnak2013]](#Rusnak2013).
 Note: vertex deletion is (incidence) dual to edge deletion [[Rusnak2013]](#Rusnak2013).

-Note: currently, the internal function `_del_vertex!(he)` must have two methods: one for unoriented and one for oriented hyperedges; this is because the former method only needs to remove a vertex from `vertices(he)` when the latter needs to remove it from both the source and target sets (and both objects and multiplicities), which does not naturally work with `vertices` of an oriented hyperedge.
+Note: currently, the internal function `_del_vertex!(e)` must have two methods: one for unoriented and one for oriented hyperedges; this is because the former method only needs to remove a vertex from `vertices(e)` when the latter needs to remove it from both the source and target sets (and both objects and multiplicities), which does not naturally work with `vertices` of an oriented hyperedge.
 This is somewhat messy; ideally, as mentioned above, methods would be built automatically from the hyperedge flavour (here oriented vs. unoriented), via traits.

 ## Future developments

 This is mainly a personal repository to play around with hypergraphs, but I do plan to add more functionalities over time.

+Note a potential future breaking change about the behaviour of `src` and `tgt`: these currently return the objects of the set of incidences but may return the set of incidences themselves in the future, depending on what makes sense.
+This also means that currently, the extension of `Base.==` does not check for equal multiplicity (which may be slightly incorrect).

 ## References